startxfr/monkey-ops/README.md

 ### Usage with Openshift V3.x

 Before all is necessary to create a service account (and a token as a secret) with editing permissions within the project that you want to use.
-The service account must be called **monkey-ops**.
+The service account must be called with the same name than monkey-ops-template.yml parameter SA_NAME, by default monkey-ops.

 In this page you can find how to do it: [Managing Service Accounts link](https://docs.openshift.com/enterprise/3.1/dev_guide/service_accounts.html#managing-service-accounts)